Can Red Light Therapy Treat Vitamin D Deficiency?

 What Are the Benefits of Red Light Therapy?

-Even though red light therapy doesn’t create vitamin D, it still plays a supportive role in overall skin health — and healthier skin can influence how well your body handles UV exposure.
+Although RLT doesn’t create vitamin D, it still plays a supportive role in overall skin health — and healthier skin can influence how well your body handles UV exposure.²

-Research shows that red light therapy benefits skin health and reduces inflammation.
-By supporting the skin’s resilience, RLT may help people tolerate safe sun exposure.
+Research shows that RLT benefits the skin and reduces inflammation.
+By supporting the resilience of the skin, RLT may help people tolerate safe sun exposure.

-UVB rays need to reach specific layers of the skin for vitamin D synthesis to happen efficiently.
-When the skin is inflamed, easily irritated, or overly thin — which can happen with age — UVB exposure can feel harsher or become harder to tolerate.
+UVB rays need to reach specific layers of the skin for efficient vitamin D synthesis.
+When the skin is inflamed, easily irritated or overly thin which can happen with age UVB exposure can feel harsher or become harder to tolerate.
 Some studies suggest that RLT may support epidermal thickness and collagen networks, potentially making the skin healthier and less prone to damage.

 How To Address Vitamin D Deficiency